julianmendez/tiles/docs/tutorial/how_it_works.md

 ![tile_1_tile_2_block](tile_1_tile_2_block.png)

-Some composite tiles receive special names because they are or can be used in multiple places.
+Some composite tiles receive special names because they are commonly used in multiple contexts.
 For example:

 | Function                                      | Implementation                     |